realworldocaml/book/en/maps-and-hashtables.md

 ```

 But because the elements were added in different orders, the layout of
-the trees trees will be different, and so a structural comparison
+the trees underlying the sets will be different.
+As such, a
-function will conclude that they're different.
+structural comparison function will conclude that they're different.

 Let's see what happens if we use polymorphic compare to test for
 equality by way of the `=` operator.
 Comparing the maps directly will
-fail at runtime because of the comparators stored within the sets
+fail at runtime because the comparators stored within the sets contain
-contain function values.
+function values.

 ```ocaml
 # s1 = s2;;